marcbowes/marcbowes.github.io/_posts/2014-01-10-hello-people-in-rust.markdown

 improve in the future.

 <pre>
-> rustc --test hello-people.rs -o test-hello-people && ./test-hello-people
+> rustc --test hello-people.rs -o test-hello-people &amp;&amp; ./test-hello-people
 hello-people.rs:17:1: 1:1 warning: code is never used: `main`, #[warn(dead_code)] on by default

 running 1 test